3geek14/Realms/Omnibus.md

 There are several ways to make weapons in the Realms.
 If you are playing for the first time, it might be a better idea to borrow weapons than try to make any of your own.
-Once you have seen what other weapons have looked like and asked a few questions on how others have made their weapons, then you will be better prepared to construct your own.
+Once you [see]{.new} what other weapons [look]{.new} like and [ask people about]{.new} how [they]{.new} made their weapons, you will be better prepared to construct your own.

 Be sure to follow these guidelines when constructing a weapon:
 * All non-missile melee weapons must be made out of lightwall PVC, fiberglass, or bamboo cores as noted in the table below.
-There can be nothing in the core.
-  Both ends must be capped with a rigid material.
+* There can be nothing in the core[, and B]{.new}oth ends must be capped with a rigid material.
 * All weapons must have a thrusting tip (the pipe foam that extends beyond the tip of the pipe) as noted below.
 * A weapon's striking surface must be made from closed-celled foam pipe insulation, which must be at least 5/8" thick and which must be firmly strapping-taped in place.
-All striking surfaces must be covered in either duct tape or fabric.
-Only magic weapons should be made with a blue-colored striking surface, and you may only make a magic weapon through the use of spells in the magic system, or if you are releasing one as an EH.
+* All striking surfaces must be covered in either duct tape or fabric.
+* Only magic weapons should be made with a blue-colored striking surface, and you may only make a magic weapon through the use of spells in the magic system, or if you are releasing one as an EH.

 +--------------------+---------------+-----------+-----------+-----------+---------------+
 | Length             | Core          | Thrusting | Camp      | Squishy   | Minimum Foam  |